Dennis-van-Gils/DvG_Arduino_lock-in_amp/README.md

 - Two modes available for the analog-in data acquisition.
 Determined by a flag set in the firmware:
     - Single-ended (`SIG_I` between 0 to 3.3 V), default
     - Differential (`SIG_I` between -3.3 to 3.3 V)
-- Double-buffered binary-data transmission over USB to a PC running Python
+- Double-buffered binary-data transmission over USB

 Python graphical user interface:
 - Separate threads for communication with the Arduino, signal processing and graphing